dfinity/motoko/design/guide.md

 Otherwise, `exp2` is evaluated to a result `r2`.
 If `r2` is `trap`, the expression results in `trap`.

 Otherwise, `r1` is a function value, `shared? func <X0 <: V0, ..., n <: Vn> pat { exp }` (for some implicit environment), and `r2` is a value `v2`.
-Evaluation contiues by matching `v1` against `pat`.
+Evaluation continues by matching `v1` against `pat`.
 If matching succeeds with some bindings, evaluation proceeds with `exp` using the environment of the function value (not shown) extended with those bindings.
 Otherwise, the pattern match has failed and the call results in `trap`.

 ### Functions

 The function expression `shared? func < X0 <: T1, ..., Xn <: Tn > <pat> (: T2)? =?  <exp>` has type `shared? < X0 <: T0, ..., Xn <: Tn > T1-> T2` if, under the
 assumption that `X0 <: T1, ..., Xn <: Tn`:
-* all the types in `T1, ..., Tn` and T are well-formed and well-constrained.
+* all the types in `T1, ..., Tn` and `T` are well-formed and well-constrained.
 * pattern `pat` has type `T1`;
 * expression `<exp>` has type return type `T2` under the assumption that `pat` has type `T1`.

 `shared? func <typ-params>? <pat> (: <typ>)? =? <exp>` evaluates to a function value (a.k.a. closure), denoted `shared? func <typ-params>? <pat> = <exp>`, that stores the code of the function together with the bindings from the current evaluation environment (not shown) needed to evaluate calls to the function value.

+### Blocks

+The block expression `{ <dec>;* }` has type `T` provided the last declaration in the sequence `<dec>;*` has type `T`.
+All identifiers declared in block must be distinct type identifiers or distinct value identifiers and are in scope in the definition of all other declarations in the block.

+The bindings of identifiers declared in { dec;* } are local to the block.
+The type `T` must be well-formed in the enclosing environment of the block.
+In particular, any local, recursive types that cannot be expanded to types well-formed the enclosing environment must not appear in `T`.

+The type system ensures that a value identifer cannot be evaluated before its declaration has been evaluated, precluding run-time errors at the cost of rejection some well-behaved programs.

+Identifiers whose types cannot be inferred from their declaration, but are used in a forward reference, may require an additional type annotation (see Annotated patterns) to satisfy the type checker.

+The block expression `{ <dec>;* }` evaluates each declaration in `<dec>;*` in sequence (program order).
+The first declaration in `<dec>;*` that results in a trap cause the block to result in `trap`, without evaluating subsequent declarations.

 ## Patterns

 ```
 <pat> ::=                                      patterns
   _                                              wildcard